 18 Things Football Fans Need to Do in Europe

-The 2018 World Cup is finally in sight, and we football fans are buzzing for it to kick off.
-Football is by far the biggest sport in Europe, so ahead of the games taking place in Russia this summer, we’ve put together a footy lover’s European bucket list of dreams.
+The 2018 World Cup is over but that doesn't mean the buzz is over.
+Football is by far the biggest sport in Europe, so we’ve put together a footy lover’s European bucket list of dreams.
 From how to get the ultimate Barcelona FC experience to where to find the coolest (and highest) football pitch on the continent.
 How many of these have you already ticked off?

 Visiting Europe this summer?
 We have hostels in all the coolest cities.
 Check them out